 May Moma is not just another bijoux brand.
-It changed the concept of womens – and soon mens – jewelry.
+It changed the concept of womens – and soon mens – jewellery.
 It’s a perfect harmony of tradition and modernity.
 All the products are distinguished by a fine combination of Swarovsky crystals and silk.
 But let’s start from the beginning.

 May Moma was born two and a half years ago in Milan, founded by Simona Nicolosi – a former manager working in Marketing and Communication.
 After a few years in the industry, she decided to quite her job in order to follow her passion – jewels design.
 So, five years ago she went back to school and attended a Master in jewels design at Poli.Design.